nathanrosspowell/interfacezero/README.md

   - 3
   ```
-* Strings (text) which have some exta rules because of the parsing libraty that is used:
+* Strings (text) which have some extra rules because of the parsing library that is used:
  ```YAML
   key0: This is a string no need for quotes
   key1: "A string in quotes"